zbx-sadman/unifi_miner/experimental/README.md

 For using statistic store feature you need to install `cpan Time::HiRes` (or `aptitude install libtime-hires-perl`) module and set needful values for _statfile_, _writestat_ variables. _Time::HiRes_ allow to get right time of Miner's internal subroutines execution (result not include time speded to perl modules init).
 If not required to use this feature, you can remark `use Time::HiRes` and set _writestat_ to FALSE inside Miner code.
 Then you could accelerate Miner a little.

-Now i was reach time of execution ~0m0.020s (with using PPerl) vice ~0m0.110s (with old code and without PPerl) on my virtual linux box, which hosted UniFi Controller.
+Now i was reach time of once execution ~0m0.020s (with new code and using PPerl, data from cache) vice ~0m0.120s (with old code and without PPerl, data from cache) on my virtual linux box, which hosted UniFi Controller.
 Command to measure is `time ./unifi_miner.pl -o uap  -k "vap_table.[is_guest=1].is_guest" -a sum`.

 ### 23.06.2015